Don Burnett Bicycle-Pedestrian Bridge

 The Don Burnett Bicycle-Pedestrian Bridge, renamed from Mary Avenue Bridge on July 19, 2011, is a cable-stayed bridge over Interstate 280 (California), spanning Cupertino, California and Sunnyvale, California, used for bicycle and pedestrian traffic.
 It is the only cable-stayed pedestrian bridge over a highway in California.
-At night the bridge is lit up and can be seen by those driving on or crossing Interstate 280.
+At night, the bridge is lit up and can be seen by those driving on Interstate 280.
 The project was awarded a Helen Putnam Award of Excellence.
 It also won the California Transportation Foundation's Pedestrian/Bicycle Project of the Year.

 Construction

 The bridge was completed in 2008 and it cost $14.8 million.
 Roughly 80 percent of the funding for the bridge came from grants, bonds and the Santa Clara Valley Transportation Authority.
 The original plan for the bridge was to use concrete to keep costs down, but a steel design was chosen after the bids for a concrete bridge came in too high.